berayboztepe/GAIH_Student_Repo_Example/README.md

 **Surname:** Boztepe
 **Email:** berayboztepe@outlook.com

-**Note:** Your homeworks can be formats like ".ipynb" and ".py". **Not ".txt" files!!** Make sure that your codes works.

 ## Project Name
-Here is my homeworks, final project and certificate for the course that've been given by Global AI Hub
+-Here is my homeworks, final project and certificate for the course that've been given by Global AI Hub.

-## Requirements
-Some python libraries
+-In this project, wine_quality dataset has been imported and the main goal of the project is to build classification models to decide which one is better.

+-Also, EDA has been performed to improve the performance of the model.
+Possible overfitting and underfitting problems have been tried to prevent.

 ---